c-kick/easy-docker-container-updater/README.md

 node container-update.js plex plexinc/pms-docker:public
 ```

-This will run the `plex` container update process, using the `plexinc/pms-docker:public` image, regardless of an actual image update.
+This will run the `plex` container update process, using the `plexinc/pms-docker:public` image, regardless of an actual image update, while retaining the configuration you defined.
+Useful if you just want to quickly try out another image version.

 ### Force update *all* containers